 The Objectives of the Packaging Council of Singapore are:

-- To conduct and promote packaging related seminars, conferences and exhibitions aimed at promoting excellence in packaging and keeping members informed of the latest trends and technology in the packaging industry.
+- To conduct and promote packaging seminars, conferences and exhibitions aimed at promoting excellence in packaging

 To organise regular dialogue sessions with other organisations, government and quasi-government bodies as well as update members of dialogue outcomes.